ZH-XiJun/fakelauncher/README.md

 >
 > **I AM NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR PHONE**

-## How to use

-1. After installed it, activate it in Xposed
-2. Open `FakeL Settings` and grant all permissions
-3. Use a key mapping app (For example, `Xposed Edge Pro`) and bind a key to launch fakelauncher.
-After launching it, you will be brought to a feature-phone like UI
-4. If you want to exit, go to main screen, and press DPAD keys: Up, Up, Down, Down, Left, Right, Left, Right.
-Program will exit after pressing these keys.

-## Function
+## Description

 Disguise your feature-phone-like smartphone (feature phone style but uses Android system) as a real feature phone.

 Once you open it, you will be brought to a feature phone UI and not able to open any apps.
 Status bar will disabled.
 Touchscreen operation is not allowed, only keys take effect.

-If you want to exit, go to main screen, and press DPAD keys: Up, Up, Down, Down, Left, Right, Left, Right.
-Program will exit after pressing these keys.
+Thus achieving a disguise effect.

 So, when do you need the App?
 What kinds of devices are suitable for the App?
 I'll give an example.